di3goleite/dotfiles/README.md

 # dotfiles

-My nVim and tmux dotfiles.
+My vim, tmux and i3wm dotfiles.

 ## Pre-requisites

-The distribution is designed to work with latest nVim, tmux and i3wm.
+The distribution is designed to work with latest vim, tmux and i3wm.

 ## Dependencies